underscoreio/underscoreio/src/html/consulting/mentoring/index.md

 By **pairing with an experienced developer**, your team will also gain insights into the wide range of libraries and frameworks used in the Scala ecosystem.

-As further support, we provide each developer we mentor with access to the complete catalogue of Underscore training material.
+As further support, we provide each developer we mentor with access to the complete catalogue of **Underscore training material**.

 ## What You Can Expect